What is Negative Voltage?

 Uses of Negative Voltage

-Negative voltage is not all bad.
+Negative voltage is not always unintended.
 Yes, if you switch the orientation of a voltage source to negative polarity for many circuits, the circuit may not work anymore, but in other circuits, negative voltage has extreme use and cannot work.

 One example of an electronic device that many times uses negative voltage is a transistor.
 When a transistor is biased many times, negative voltage is placed on the transistor's